What is the school’s philosophy? What makes the school unique?

 How does the school challenge and support student achievement?

+As stated in our philosophy, our curriculum is centered on each individual student.
 We encourage students to stand in their strength, while providing appropriate challenges to help each student develop further.
 Since our class sizes are small and our teachers are exceptional, every student is on his or her own track of progress.
-Simultaneously, students are given specific roles within our PBL projects so that they can use their strengths and contribute to the overall success of their group.

 How does the school encourage involvement among parents, teachers and students?